Pine Warblers of the Forests

 Listen to the song of the Pine Warbler (from the PWRC.USGS).

 Male Pine Warblers brighten up a winter day as the visit the suet and seed feeders.
 Their favorite type of suet in our habitat is the no-melt peanut butter suet.
-If you don't have a problem with raccoons, a combination feeder like the one below will be fine.
-However, if raccoons or other mammals carry off the suet, as they do here on Hummingbird Hill, one of the box style wire suet feeders hung under the eaves of the house will usually keep the suet safe from troublesome mammals.
+If you have a problem with raccoons, squirrels or other mammals which devour or carry off the suet, as they do here on Hummingbird Hill, one of the box style wire suet feeders hung under the eaves of the house will usually keep the suet safe from troublesome mammals.

 Links to More Birds of the Southern U.S.